Property management

 05

-Even with support, landlords should be aware of the main risks in rental management:
+Even with support, property owners must remain aware of the main risks associated with rental management:

-Unpaid rent: A landlord’s biggest fear, especially without insurance.
+Unpaid rent: the greatest fear of a landlord, especially without insurance.

 Step 4

-Not all property management agencies work the same way.
-The quality of service you receive can directly impact your rental income and peace of mind.
-Here are the key factors to consider — and why they matter:
+Not all rental management agencies operate in the same way.
+The quality of service you receive can have a direct impact on your rental income and your peace of mind.

 Every week your property sits empty costs you money.
 Some agencies take weeks to advertise and rent out a unit, while others use optimised processes to find tenants within days.
 Ask the agency:How long does it usually take them to find a tenant?On which platforms do they advertise?Do they already have a pool of active tenants?A fast tenant placement means lower vacancy rates and more stable income.